-Most teams at large enterprises will complement their internet research with available reports and interactions with pay-for-play analysts firms.
+Most teams at large enterprises will complement their internet research with available reports and interactions with pay-for-play analyst firms.

 There will typically be the occasional industry trade show or a competitor’s shows that they will attend to gather anecdotal information from their competitors or their customers.

-Then there are smaller organizations with a few sounsands employees that have smaller, more focussed CI teams.
-These CI teams have less resources at their disposal and, therefore, are more tightly integrated into the product or strategy mandates of their organizations.
+Then there are smaller organizations with a few thousand employees that have smaller, more focussed CI teams.
+These CI teams have fewer resources at their disposal and, therefore, are more tightly integrated into the product or strategy mandates of their organizations.

-These teams will usually hire analysts who take a more nimble approach to CI, not relying too much on online resources and favouring pay-for-play analyst firms together with the knowledge of their company.
+These teams will usually hire analysts who take a more nimble approach to CI, not relying too much on online resources and favoring pay-for-play analyst firms together with the knowledge of their company.